Timeline & History

 Development Phase: Foundation Architecture

-November was dedicated to intensive engineering.
-The strategic focus was "Schema Design First."
-Given the complexity of UK employment law, the data model must be rigid enough for compliance but flexible enough for AI operations.
+November was dedicated to intensive engineering on DarkhorseOne HR.
+The strategic focus was "Schema Design First" — given the complexity of UK employment law, the data model had to be rigid enough for compliance but flexible enough for AI operations.
+This month also marked the adoption of **GitHub Copilot** (subscribed 5 November 2023, $10/month), which significantly accelerated the single-developer workflow by providing intelligent code completion and boilerplate generation across the TypeScript stack.

 Read full story